-- Pore volume and pore area distributions in the mesopore and macropore ranges using BJH analysis with a full compliment of adsorbate thickness models
+- Pore volume and pore area distributions in the mesopore and macropore ranges using BJH analysis with a full complement of adsorbate thickness models

 - BJH adsorption and desorption average pore diameter (4V/A) determinations.

 Specific surface area determinations measuring the external surface area and open pores of macroporous and mesoporous materials, along with pore volume and area distributions that characterize porosity below the effective range of mercury intrusion porosimetry are techniques that can be especially useful for studies of artificial bone materials, catalysts, particle and gas filtration, fuel cell technology, absorbents, sintering studies, zeolites and reactivity studies of materials among a variety of other applications.

 Typical Industries using BET and BJH Analysis